vmware-tanzu/secrets-manager/docs/_pages/0110-configuration.md

 > run in FIPS compliant mode, as it depends on the underlying base image.
 >
 > In addition, the host environment will need to be compliant too.
+>
+> Furthermore, compliance with FIPS (*Federal Information Processing Standards*)
+> requires not just a technically compliant binary and system but also
+> **formal approval** by the United States National Institute of Standards and
+> Technology (*NIST*).
+This involves a certification process where **NIST**
+> validates that the cryptographic modules used in the software meet the
+> **FIPS 140-2 standard**.
+>
+> Therefore, even if the binary and the underlying system are FIPS-compliant,
+> **VSecM Safe** will still need to undergo this formal FIPS approval process
+> to be officially recognized as FIPS compliant.

 If you are using one of the official FIPS-complaint VSecM Docker images, then it will be FIPS-compliant.